peterprins/loco/README.md

 Loco is a fast, small, asynchronous Javascript Library.
 Loco works with all modern browsers and has a familiar syntax.
 You can do a lot with Loco.

 Loco features a dozen methods and includes [liteAjax](https://github.com/peterprins/liteAjax) to handle Ajax calls.
-This initial release of Loco is only 5KB minified with [liteAjax](https://github.com/peterprins/liteAjax) included now that's Loco!
+This initial release of Loco is **ONLY 5KB** minified with [liteAjax](https://github.com/peterprins/liteAjax) included now that's Loco!

 ### The Loco Syntax